MoonArea3/roblox-offsets/README.md

 If there are any problems or you want a version posted, please make a issue on this repo!

-## New Features (v1.1!)
+## New Features (v1.2!)

-Added FFlag Offsets
-- PhysicsSenderMaxBandwidthBps
-- TaskSchedulerTargetFps
-- DebugDisableTimeoutDisconnect
-- WebSocketServiceEnableClientCreation
-- EnableLoadModule
-- DebugSkyGray
-- PartyPlayerInactivityTimeoutInSeconds

-Added More Lighting Offsets:
-- Ambient
-- EnvironmentDiffuseScale
-- EnvironmentSpecularScale

-Added Lighting Params:
- - GeographicLatitude
+- Added MeshData Class
- - LightColor
+ - FaceStart
- - LightDirection
+ - FaceEnd

-Added More Camera Offsets
-- DiagonalFieldOfView
+ - VertexEnd
-- MaxAxisFieldOfView
+ - VertexStart

-Added New Humanoid Offset
-- CameraOffset
+- Added MeshPart offsets
-- WalkToPoint
+ - MeshId
-- WalkToPart
+ - Texture

 **also fixed some bugs and wrong offsets**
 ps: should i open roblox studio and learn to dump more offsets?